gustavomfsantos/gustavomfsantos/README.md

  [### Hi there 👋]: #
 </div>
+-->

-I am a Data Scientist and Data Engineer.
+I am a Data Scientist and Data Engineer with experience as Data Analyst

 - I’m working as a Data Scientist with Time Series using traditional algorithms as well applying deep learning models.